-One micro - project is planned to be undertaken by a student group that needs to be assigned to them in the beginning of the semester - In any case - the number of students in the group should not exceed four
+One micro - Project is planned to be undertaken by a student group that needs to be assigned to them in the beginning of the semester - In any case - The number of students in the group should not exceed four

-The micro project could be industry application - based internet - based - workshop based laboratory based or field based - Each student will have to maintain dated work diary consisting of individual contribution in the project work and give a seminar presentation on it before the submission - The total duration of the micro project should not be less than 30 hours during the course, the student ought to submit micro - project by the end of the semester
+The micro project could be industry application - Based internet - Based - Workshop based laboratory based or field based - Each student will have to maintain dated work diary consisting of individual contribution in the project work and give a seminar presentation on it before the submission - The total duration of the micro project should not be less than 30 hours during the course, the student ought to submit micro - project by the end of the semester

-A suggested list of micro-projects is given here, similar micro-project could be added by the faculty member concerned:
+A suggested list of micros - Projects is given here, similar micro-project could be added by the faculty member concerned:

-- Automatic Street light controller: Prepare a PLC based system to control the street light as per a. the intensity of natural light - Automatic agriculture irrigation system: Prepare a PLC based system to control drip irrigation b. - Railway gate automation: Prepare a PLC and SCADA based system to open of close the C. prototype railway gate automatically - Home automation: Implement the versatile automation system for home that can automate any d. three home appliances - Bottle filling station: Prepare a PLC and SCADA based system for prototype bottle filling station e. - Troubleshoot a Faulty Equipment/ Kit available related to automation in any laboratory f
+- Automatic Street light controller: Prepare a PLC based system to control the street light as per the intensity of natural light - b.
+Automatic agriculture irrigation system: Prepare a PLC based system to control drip irrigation - c.
+Railway gate automation: Prepare a PLC and SCADA based system to open of close the prototype railway gate automatically - d.
+Home automation: Implement the versatile automation system for home that can automate any three home appliances - e.
+Bottle filling station: Prepare a PLC and SCADA based system for prototype bottle filling station - f.
+Troubleshoot a Faulty Equipment/ Kit available related to automation in any laboratory

 - 1. Frank D. Petruzella, "Programmable Logic Controllers".
 5th edition, McGraw Hill, 2019 - Stuart A Boyer, "SCADA: Supervisory Control and Data Acquisition".
-4th edition, International 2 Society of Automation, 2016
+4th edition, International Society of Automation, 2016